joracine/MTBWiki/PROGRESS_LOG.md

 - ✅ **NEW**: Implemented robust data migration and versioning strategy for schema and enumeration data
 - ✅ **NEW**: Added comprehensive user/contributor onboarding guides and content contribution documentation
 - ✅ **NEW**: Integrated explicit review checkpoints with detailed checklists after each major development phase
+- ✅ **NEW**: Implemented a simple backup and recovery model (Aurora snapshots, S3 versioning, documented manual steps)
+- ✅ **NEW**: Added comprehensive internationalization (i18n) support for multi-language content and admin interface
+- ✅ **NEW**: Implemented robust data schema versioning with dedicated fields, policies, and automated migrations
+- ✅ **NEW**: Data model now focuses on durable, long-lived content, with transient data (like trail status) sourced externally from Trailforks

 #### **Key Decisions Made**
 1. **Database**: Aurora Serverless v2 (PostgreSQL) - perfect for complex discovery queries